Tee Off, Mr. Bean: Part One

 Mr. Bean goes to the launderette, where he experiences a series of mishaps.
 Firstly, he realises that the price has increased from £2 to £3, so he retrieves another pound coin from a specially designed envelope in his trousers.
 A martial arts thug (Grant Masters) arrives and rudely pushes Bean away into the next front-load washing machine.
-Bean then proceeds to sort his laundry, which consists of some shirts, an inflatable pool toy, a lampshade, his Teddy, a "Welcome" doormat, two oversized fuzzy dice and several pairs of underpants (each labelled with a different day of the week), into the washing machine.
+Bean then proceeds to sort his laundry, including his Teddy and several pairs of underpants (each labelled with a different day of the week), into the washing machine.

 Bean realises he only put five pairs of underwear in the machine and assumes the missing pair is Wednesday's, only to remember it is today, meaning he is wearing them.
 He changes behind a partition but mixes up his trousers with a lady's skirt (Jacqueline Defferary).
 Wearing the skirt, Bean walks by the thug, who playfully jeers him whilst he figures it out.
 Bean then spots a pair of underwear on the floor labelled "Sunday", realising it is the missing pair he was supposed to put in and not Wednesday's.
 He ponders retrieving the other pair but has no choice but to put them on as the machine's cycle is still running.
 However, the thug steps on them as he tries to put them on.

 Finally, having had enough, Bean decides to get revenge by switching out the man's fabric softener with a cup of black coffee from the vending machine.
 This works, as the man does not notice this while pouring it in, but when he gets suspicious and sniffs the cup, Bean is forced to drink his cup to make it appear as if he is drinking coffee.
 Later, the thug berates the launderette's manager as his martial arts kit has been stained and discoloured by the coffee.

 After retrieving his mutated washing (including a shrunken Teddy) from the clothes dryer, Bean attempts to retrieve his trousers from the lady's wash by climbing into a dryer, just as she returns.
 Not noticing Bean is inside, the lady closes the door and turns the machine on, resulting in Bean spinning inside the dryer along with the clothes.